RudyTurnquest/Active-Directory-Simulation/README.md

 - Finish
 #
 # Part 5 (Install DHCP)
-- In Server Manager, add "DHCP" role
+- In Server Manager, add "DHCP server" role
 - In Server Manager, Open the Tools menu and select "DHCP"
 - In DHCP window, right-click the IPV4 icon under the domain menu and select "New Scope..."
 - Define Scoop